Biometric Identification: The Good and The Bad

 Biometrics and Beyond

-There is reason to be excited about biometric identification, and this method of security will only get stronger as biometric identification combines with behavioral analysis for two-factor authentication.
+There is reason to be excited about biometric identification, and this security method will only get stronger as biometric identification combines with behavioral analysis for two-factor authentication.
 But it isn’t the be-all and end-all of cybersecurity measures, and shouldn’t be hailed as so.
 The fight against cybercrime is going to take much more than iris scanning.